Instrumental convergence: Self-preservation

-The instrumental convergence thesis applies only to instrumental goals; intelligent agents may have various possible final goals.
-Note that by Bostrom's orthogonality thesis, final goals of knowledgeable agents may be well-bounded in space, time, and resources; well-bounded ultimate goals do not, in general, engender unbounded instrumental goals.
+Self-replication

+In The Basic AI Drives, Steve Omohundro noted that one of the methods of self-preservation a system will have a drive to use is making copies of itself, in order to circumvent shutdown (e.g. as a means to circumvent an off-switch).
+"By replicating itself, a system can ensure that the death of one of its clones does not destroy it completely.
+By moving copies to distant locations, it can lessen its vulnerability to a local catastrophic event."
+Omohundro also stated that a system may "create proxy systems or hire outside agents" to fulfill its goals while operating outside its own limits.

 Impact

 Agents can acquire resources by trade or by conquest.
 A rational agent will, by definition, choose whatever option will maximize its implicit utility function.
 Therefore, a rational agent will trade for a subset of another agent's resources only if outright seizing the resources is too risky or costly (compared with the gains from taking all the resources) or if some other element in its utility function bars it from the seizure.
 In the case of a powerful, self-interested, rational superintelligence interacting with lesser intelligence, peaceful trade (rather than unilateral seizure) seems unnecessary and suboptimal, and therefore unlikely.

 Some observers, such as Skype's Jaan Tallinn and physicist Max Tegmark, believe that "basic AI drives" and other unintended consequences of superintelligent AI programmed by well-meaning programmers could pose a significant threat to human survival, especially if an "intelligence explosion" abruptly occurs due to recursive self-improvement.
 Since nobody knows how to predict when superintelligence will arrive, such observers call for research into friendly artificial intelligence as a possible way to mitigate existential risk from AI.